android/car-samples/README.md

 and charging apps for the Android Auto-compatible cars.
 The app may be running in a phone connected to the car or in the Android Automotive OS running in the car.

-- Android Automotive OS - Android-based infotainment system that is built in to vehicles.
-The car's system is a stand-alone Android device that is optimized for driving.